jakezatecky/react-dual-listbox/README.md

 ### Restrict Available Options

 Sometimes, it may be desirable to restrict what options are available for selection.
 For example, you may have a control above the dual listbox that allows a user to search for a planet in the solar system.
-Once a planet is selected, you want to restrict the available options to the moons of that planet.
+After selecting a planet, you restrict the available options to the moons of that planet.
 Use the `available` property in that case.

 ``` jsx
 render() {